Ottawa police issue tickets to St. Patrick’s Day revellers

 "I have never been to a St. Patrick's Day celebration before.
 It's not very big where I'm from in Sweden," said one person in the market.

-"Since COVID started pretty much we haven't been out much, so today we said, 'You know what, let's do it.'
-March break is perfect timing," Marieve Theriem said.
+"Since COVID started pretty much we haven't been out much, so today we said, 'You know what, let's do it' and it's March Break, so perfect timing," Marieve Theriem said.

 D'Arcy McGee's on Sparks Street opened at 11:30 a.m.